Leaking Urine Postpartum? What to Do About it...

 Invest in Leakproof Underwear

-Leakproof underwear will offer you protection from any involuntary urine leakage and help minimize the embarrassment and inconvenience of urinary incontinence.
+Leakproof incontinence underwear will offer you protection from any involuntary urine leakage and help minimize the embarrassment and inconvenience of urinary incontinence.
 Depending on the style, leakproof underwear can absorb up to 8tsp of liquid.

 Manage Your Weight (Healthily)